Contents

 You can learn about culture, art, and craft, and visit Bagamoyo Art & Music Theater (TASUBA).

-You can get the best chance to interact with local artisans.
-Buy souvenirs like colored textiles, carving, and handmade jewelry.
+You have the best opportunity to interact with local artisans.
+Buy souvenirs such as colorful textiles, carvings, and handmade jewelry.

 You can extend your visit to Saadani National Park or northern Tanzania.